-The first time knew this term was in the field of medicine in the 16th century when I substituted some drugs for others; of course, the use of the period at that time is different from today’s context.
+The first time this term appeared was in the field of medicine in the 16th century, when some drugs were substituted for others.
+Of course, the use of the concept at that time differs from today’s context.

 During the 16th and 26th centuries, lawyers began using it.
 However, since its origin, it has had a negative connotation because, for a long time, used it for inappropriate or illegal trade.

 The application of quid pro quo in politics

 It is often used in the context of campaign finance, although under federal law, it is illegal to use the term quid pro quo donations to obtain political favors in return.

 When an illegal quid pro quo arises in politics, it can occur when a voter gives money to a politician in the expectation that they will do the politician a favor.
 Both parties agreed to the deal.
 However, it is considered bribery.